 Assembling kabobs is simple, and easy to prepare in advance, giving you more game watching time.
 Combine lean meats like chicken, shrimp and fish with your favorite veggies.

-Tomatoes, mushrooms and peppers make a colorful combination in this chicken-vegetable kabob recipe.
+Try tomatoes, mushrooms and peppers to make a colorful combination in this chicken-vegetable kabob recipe.